nuejs/www/blog/introducing-glow/index.md

 ## Hear about the next milestone
-We can send you an email when the next milestone is reached on the roadmap.
+We can send you an email when the next milestone on the roadmap is reached.

 [join-list]